 - 1 pound (500 grams) fusilli pasta or short pasta of your choice

-- 8 ounces (250 grams) tri colored cherry tomatoes
+- 8 ounces (250 grams) cherry tomatoes or a heaped cup cherry tomatoes

 - 1 medium red bell pepper See Note 2